Skip to content

 In Kubernetes, Jobs that are not managed by a higher-level resource such as a Cronjob, will most likely not get cleaned up automatically as Jobs do not have a default time-to-live, TTL, configured.
 In worst case the number of finished jobs could accumulate to such a volume that it might impact the stability of the Kubernetes cluster.

-However, by default in Compliant Kubernetes, Jobs that do not explicitly set a TTL (spec.ttlSecondsAfterFinished) automatically get a TTL of 7 days.
+However, by default in Compliant Kubernetes, there is a policy that demands Jobs to have a TTL.
+Jobs that do not explicitly set a TTL (spec.ttlSecondsAfterFinished) will automatically get a TTL of 7 days.

 Further Reading